-The management Board's assessment of the effect of general economic developments and those in the health care sector for Fresenius
+The Management Board's assessment of the effect of general economic developments and those in the health care sector for Fresenius

-Overall, the development of the world economy had an only negligible impact on our industry in 2015.
+Overall, the development of the world economy had an only negligible impact on our industry in 2016.
 On the whole, the health care sector, both in mature and growth markets, developed positively, with continued increasing demand for health services.
 This had a positive effect on our business development.

-The management Board's assessment of the business results and significant factors affecting operating performance
+The Management Board's assessment of the effect of the business results and significant factors affecting operating performance

-The Management Board is of the opinion that the Fresenius Group's performance in 2015 was excellent - with sales and earnings growth across all business segments.
+The Management Board is of the opinion that the Fresenius Group's performance in 2016 was excellent - with sales and earnings growth across all business segments.

-Fresenius Medical Care sales increased by 6% to US\$16,738 million.
-The business was significantly influenced by currency developments.
-Growth in constant currency was 11%.
-Net income attributable to shareholders of Fresenius Medical Care excluding one-time items1 increased by 2%.
-Fresenius Kabi achieved organic sales growth of 8% and increased EBIT1 by 36% (21% in constant currency) to €1,189 million.
-Persisting IV drug shortages and new product launches in the United States led to a better than expected development in this region.
-Organic sales growth of Fresenius Helios was 3%.
-The integration of the hospitals acquired from Rhön-Klinikum AG progressed well in 2015.
-The company increased EBIT1 by 16% to €640 million.
-Fresenius Vamed achieved organic sales growth of 6%.
-EBIT grew by 8% to €64 million.
+Fresenius Medical Care sales increased by 7% to US\$17,911 million.
+The increase is mainly due to the good development of health care services.
+Net income attributable to shareholders of Fresenius Medical Care excluding one-time items increased by $16\%^1$.
+Fresenius Kabi achieved organic sales growth of 5% and increased EBIT by 3% (5% in constant currency) to €1,224 million.
+New product launches in the United States led to a better than expected development in this region.
+Organic sales growth of Fresenius Helios was 4%.
+An increase in admissions and price increases for hospital services contributed to organic growth.
+The company increased EBIT2 by 7% to €682 million.
+Fresenius Vamed achieved organic sales growth of 5%.
+EBIT2 grew by 8% to €69 million.